This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

 Turtle in Akumal

-Yal Ku Lagoon is another place in Akumal reputed for snorkeling, but we didn’t have time to check it out.
+Yal Ku Lagoon is also well known for snorkeling, but we didn’t have time to visit.

 Snorkeling the reef in Cozumel